svenbluege/eventgallery-lambda/README.md

  # Local Test Execution

  Copy .profile.sample to .profile and add your credentials.
 Then simply run ```run.cmd``` in the root project folder to execute the lambda function using the event specified in the event sample data folder.

+# Setup the lambda function

+You can run the pack.cmd to create an install package for a new Lambda function.
+Make sure the new function has permission to read from the original bucket and write + putObjectACL to the thumbnail bucket.
+Create an API mapping so your function is usable via URL.

+Even on Amazon Lambda the thumbnail creation takes a while.
+I recommend to set 1024MB to get enough CPU power.